ITMGroup-Desarrollo/roatan-web/src/posts/en/world-america-to-port-roatan.md

 tags: ["roatan", "port roatan", "world america", "blog", "first blog", "honduras"]
 ---

-As a leader in cruise port development, we are always thrilled to welcome new friends and share unforgettable experiences. <b>We are thrilled to announce that Costa Maya and Port Roatan will be part of the MSC World America's inaugural Western Caribbean journey on April 21st and 22nd.</b>
+As a leader in cruise port development, we are always excited to welcome new friends and create unforgettable moments. <b>We’re proud to share that Port Roatan will be part of MSC World America’s inaugural Western Caribbean journey on April 22nd.</b>
 <br><br>
-MSC World America is set to redefine the cruising experience for the modern traveler. <b>This World Class ship by MSC Cruises spans 22 decks and is more than 154 feet in width</b>, making it home to the <b>largest MSC Yacht Club in the Caribbean</b>.
+MSC World America is set to redefine the cruising experience for the modern traveler. <b>This world-class ship by MSC Cruises spans 22 decks and over 154 feet in width</b>, housing the <b>largest MSC Yacht Club in the Caribbean</b>.
 <!--split-->
-Both Costa Maya and Port Roatan are ready to offer incredible activities and unique experiences for cruise guests of all ages.
-Imagine a relaxing day by the pools, discovering immersive experiences inspired by the local culture, eating and drinking at themed restaurants, shopping for souvenirs, and catching exciting entertainment, are you ready?
-'Cause we can't wait to create lasting memories with you during your visit.
+Port Roatan is ready to deliver unforgettable moments—from relaxing by the sea and exploring local culture to dining in themed restaurants, shopping for souvenirs, and enjoying live entertainment.
+Are you ready?
+Because we can't wait to welcome you and create lasting memories together.
 <br><br>
-Stay tuned for updates, photos, and more exciting news about this exciting anticipated arrival!
+Stay tuned for updates, photos, and more exciting news about this anticipated arrival!